aquasecurity/tfsec/docs/checks/aws/ec2/index.md

 - [no-default-vpc](no-default-vpc) AWS best practice to not use the default VPC for workflows

-- [no-excessive-port-access](no-excessive-port-access) An ingress Network ACL rule allows ALL ports.
+- [no-excessive-port-access](no-excessive-port-access) An Network ACL rule allows ALL ports.

 - [no-public-egress-sgr](no-public-egress-sgr) An egress security group rule allows traffic to /0.